What is the Proper Aspirin Dosage for Dogs?

 What’s the Proper Dosage of aspirin for Dogs?

 While aspirin is not approved by the FDA for use in dogs, some veterinarians do prescribe it.
-The recommended dosage is somewhere between 10mg and 40mg/kg, depending on your dog’s condition.
+The recommended dosage is somewhere between 10mg and 40mg per kilogram, depending on your dog’s condition.
 You should also know that there are different kinds of aspirin out there and not all of them are safe for dogs.
 Enteric-coated tablets, for example, are designed to protect the lining of the intestines from irritation, but this coating can prevent your dog’s body from breaking down and absorbing the tablet.
+As you can see, there are plenty of risks involved, and those risks are known by veterinarians.
+Don’t try to do this on your own.

 What Are the Potential Side Effects?

 While it may technically be safe to give your dog aspirin, there are safer options – drugs that have been approved by the FDA for treating pain in dogs.
-If you do give your dog aspirin, be on the lookout for side effects because they can happen even if you administer the proper dosage.
+And these are usually the first choices of all vets.
+Still, if you do give your dog aspirin, be on the lookout for side effects because they can happen even if you administer the proper dosage.
 Potential side effects of taking aspirin may include the following:

 - Black, tarry stool